DanielJorn/fluidsynth-android-lib/README.md

 ```midiToWav(inputPath: String, outPath: String)``` - converts .mid to .wav.

 ```changeInstrument(channel: Int, instrument: Int)``` - PROGRAM_CHANGE MIDI event.
 Used to change instrument on the given channel.

+## Examples

+This repo contains an example of using the lib.
+Also, [here is one more repo](https://github.com/DanielJorn/Beat-Em-Up/tree/c-library) using this lib.